 wefindlocal is aimed at people who are tired of seeing the same businesses in the same identikit box, the same faceless online giants, the same franchise, the same indifferent service, the same products and lack of atmosphere or a genuine story.

-wefindlocal wants to make it easier to find those talented people with interesting, traditional or creative skills, the unique shops & locally run businesses online across the whole of the UK.
+wefindlocal wants to make it easier to find those talented people with interesting, traditional or creative skills, the unique shops & locally run businesses – online and across the whole of the UK.

 As well as the directory we will be adding thoughts, interviews, ideas, advice & tips here in the wefindlocal voice online magazine … we hope this will be an inspiration for both our visitors wanting to know that bit more about the people & places featured, as well as our business members looking for more ways to improve their business offering, to thrive and grow particularly in adapting to the online world.